What are Vehicles and Tenors? (English & Spanish Subtitles Available in Video; Click HERE for Spanish Transcript)

 In the first example from the Spears’ song, the “ground” that unites baby and significant other be that fact that both babies and significant others are precious, beautiful, and delightful.
 The “tension” are all the things that are dissimilar between the items being compared.
 In this case, for a variety of reasons, a significant other is quite different than a baby.

 A good metaphor, or simile, or synecdoche will balance between ground and tension.
 Too much ground means that the metaphor or simile won’t delight or surprise.
 If I something like say, “this pen is like a pencil,” I’m using way too much ground and not enough tension.
-That metaphor doesn’t throw the element of comparison into sharp relief.
+That simile doesn’t throw the element of comparison into sharp relief.
 But the opposite scenario is equally bad.
-If I say, “this pen is like a t-shirt,” my audience won’t have a clue as to what I mean, and the metaphor doesn’t work.
+If I say, “this pen is like a t-shirt,” my audience won’t have a clue as to what I mean, and the simile doesn’t work.